 In the first nine months of fiscal year 2024, we recorded income tax expense of \$53.9 million, compared to income tax expense of \$26.4 million in the first nine months of fiscal year 2023.
 The effective tax rates for the first nine months of fiscal years 2024 and 2023 were a provision rate of 13.6% and a provision rate of 19.1%, respectively.
 The decrease to our effective tax rate for the first nine months of fiscal year 2024 compared to the first nine months of fiscal year 2023 was primarily due to a regional mix of income, changes in valuation allowance, non-deductibility of goodwill impairment, impact of GILTI and R&D credits.
-The effective tax rates in the first nine months of fiscal years 2024 and 2023 will impairment, impact of GILTI and R&D credits.
+The effective tax rates in the first nine months of fiscal years 2024 and 2023 differ from the statutory federal income tax rate of 21% primarily due to a regional mix of income, changes in valuation allowance, non-deductibility of goodwill impairment, impact of GILTI and R&D credits.